junxit/us-congress-code/title-19/chapter-1a/sec-81c.md

 ## Notes

-### Amendment of Subsection (a)

-Pub.
-L. 116–113, title V, § 501(e)(5), (g), Jan.
-29, 2020, 134 Stat.
-69, provided that, effective on the date the USMCA enters into force and applicable with respect to goods entered, or withdrawn from warehouse for consumption, on or after that date, subsection “(a)(2)” of this section is amended in the flush text by substituting “goods subject to USMCA drawback, as defined in section 4534(a) of this title” for “goods subject to NAFTA drawback, as defined in section 3333(a) of this title”, “a USMCA country, as defined in section 4502 of this title” for “a NAFTA country, as defined in section 3301(4) of this title”, and “USMCA” for “NAFTA” wherever appearing.
-See 2020 Amendment note below.

 ### Amendment of Section

 For termination of amendment by section 107(c) of Pub.
 L. 108–77, see Effective and Termination Dates of 2003 Amendment note below.
 For termination of amendment by section 501(c) of Pub.
 L. 100–449, see Effective and Termination Dates of 1988 Amendment note below.